Pharma 4.0 How Tech Solves the Counterfeit Drug Problem

 HIMA Vice President Asia Pacific Friedhelm Best says for IoT to truly improve the counterfeit drug problem, one must have faith not just in the supply chain but in the production process itself; new, fully integrated ‘continuous manufacturing’ drug production facilities may just be the answer.

 By Friedhelm Best

-The pharmaceutical industry is undergoing rapid change, especially in the current ongoing COVID-19 pandemic.
+The pharmaceutical industry is undergoing rapid change, especially in the post-COVID-19 pandemic world.
 Digital advancements in areas like systems integration, track-and-trace technology, and deep learning are helping the industry optimize its supply chain, improve safety, and even develop new drugs.

 Not only do people everywhere depend on medication to treat illnesses, but the production of medication is a global enterprise.
 India alone produces around 20 percent of the world’s supply of generic drugs.
 And with any supply chain that is so dispersed, there is opportunity for manipulation.
 In the pharmaceutical industry, counterfeit drugs are a huge challenge.
 It’s a challenge that the World Health Organization (WHO) has been fighting for decades, and one that the pharmaceutical industry, through digitization, is better equipped to fight than ever.

 The counterfeit drug problem became a concern of the WHO in 1989, when its governing body enacted a resolution requesting the initiation of programs “for the prevention and detection of the export, import, and smuggling of, inter alia, counterfeit pharmaceutical products.”

 When the WHO published its guidelines for fighting counterfeit drugs 10 years later, in 1999, it noted the seriousness of the problem: “the counterfeit drugs that have been discovered have rarely been efficacious and, in many cases have been positively dangerous and detrimental to public health.”